This exploration is for all ages, as the colored smilies show. You can do the Wayang Puppets geography exploration with your whole family together!

 Print out the Wayang Puppets template.
 Glue it on to thin cardboard, like from a cereal box.
-Then cut it out carefully with scissors or a craft knife.
+Cut each one out carefully with scissors or with a good craft knife.
 Attach a stick to the back to manipulate your puppet with.
 Set up a sheet for a screen with a lamp behind it.
 Make up a story to go with the figures and put on a show.
 If you got one of Wayang stories books from the library, you can adapt it to become your show.